 👋 Greetings!
 Let me give you a quick primer about me, and what you can find on this site.

 I was born and raised in the Canadian Rockies.
 I spent most of my 20s in Japan (Kyoto and Nagoya).
-After a few years working for Apple Japan I returned to Canada with my family to pursue a career in startups, which was how I spent my 30s.
-Now I am in my 40s and back in Japan (Ikijima), this time going through another career change as I work on a book.
-Why Iki?
+After a few years working for Apple Japan I returned to Canada with my family to pursue a career in startups.
+I often go back and forth to Japan.
+Recently we did a year on Ikijima, a small island between Japan and Korea (Why Iki?).
+Currently we are living in Kyoto (Relocating to Kyoto).

 I have maintained this blog since 2009 as a place for thinking and writing aloud.
 I look at it as a record of my intellectual development.